maknarfanar/earthworks-lidar/README.md

-# Hopewell Earthworks LiDAR - CAE Anomaly Detection
+# Hopewell Earthworks LiDAR - CAE Anomaly Detection: Anomaly is All yoou Need
 This repository is for applying ML techniques on LiDAR imaging of Ohio's Hopewell earthworks.
 This effort is being written in a Python 3.11.9 environment.

-A Convolutional Autoencoder is trained on LiDAR DEM tiles of Ohio terrain.
+A bespoke Convolutional Autoencoder was trained on LiDAR DEM tiles of Ohio terrain.
 Then a test dataset of a balance of normal terrain tiles and tiles with Hopewell earthworks is evaluated to detect Hopewell earthworks as anomalies from the reconstruction error.
+An ablation study with six variants of the model was conducted to evaluate model response to the data.
+Please refer to the paper for more information.

 ## Requirements
 - Python 3.11 or equivalent